Ana Poveda, StJohn Crean and Sadiq Mawji to lead oral cancer symposium

 The Old Banqueting Hall, Cutlers’ Hall, 7-15 Church St, Sheffield S1 1HG

-Alumni and tutors of the Diploma in Restorative Dentistry of the former Faculty of General Dental Practice UK (FGDP) are invited to a special gathering marking 20 years of the landmark programme, raising standards and building a strong professional community.
+Alumni and tutors of the Diploma in Restorative Dentistry of the former Faculty of General Dental Practice UK (FGDP) were invited to a special gathering marking 20 years of the landmark programme, raising standards and building a strong professional community.

-The special gathering will be incorporated within both the Inaugural College of General Dentistry Lecture and a College Summer Reception.
+The special gathering was incorporated within both the Inaugural College of General Dentistry Lecture and a College Summer Reception.
+Members of the College were welcome to attend the 1992 Circle Lunch, hosted by Sir Nairn Wilson CBE and the 1992 Circle, which took place prior to the College Lecture.

 The FGDP(UK) Diploma in Restorative Dentistry brings automatic eligibility for Associate Fellowship of the College and also satisfies the Clinical Domain of Fellowship, and alumni are encouraged to join the College in order to support its historic mission to build a Royal College for dentistry.

-Prices are otherwise as follows:
+Prices were otherwise as follows:

 Lecture onlyReception onlyLecture & Reception